 If TMJ / TMD is left untreated, complications may develop.
 Common complications related to this dental problem include poor oral health, long-term headaches, sleep loss because of grinding of the teeth, malnutrition, eating disorders, and hearing problems.
 If you have suspect that you may have TMJ / TMD, see a dentist right away.

-Not All Jaw Pain Is Associated With TMD
+Is All Jaw Pain Associated With TMD?

 Not all jaw pain is associated with TMD.
 While TMD occurs in around 10-15% of the population, other conditions have similar symptoms.
 These include: